illia-tereshchuk/EfficyDemo/README-DRAFT.txt

 For that endpoints I will also name future DTOs.
 This will allow to keep consistency in naming.

-1. Add counter
+1. Add counter - OK
-/Counter/add
+/Counters/add

-2. Increase counter
+2. Increase counter - OK
-/Counter/increase
+/Counters/increase

 3. Get steps by team
-/Team/steps
+/Teams/steps

 4. List all teams with steps summarized
-/Team/all
+/Teams/all

-5. For single team, list all employees with steps - OK /Team/employees
+5. For single team, list all employees with steps - OK /Teams/employees

 6. Add and delete teams
-/Team/add
+/Teams/add
-/Team/delete
+/Teams/delete

-7. Delete counters
+7. Delete counters - OK
-/Counter/delete
+/Counters/delete

 DTOs:
-1. CounterAddDto
+1. CountersAddDto
-2. CounterIncreaseDto
+2. CountersIncreaseDto
-3. TeamStepsDto
+3. TeamsStepsDto
-4. TeamAllDto
+4. TeamsAllDto
-5. TeamEmployeesDto
+5. TeamsEmployeesDto
-6. TeamAddDto, TeamDeleteDto
+6. TeamsAddDto, TeamsDeleteDto
 7. [Just ID]